 1 Bag Frozen Green Beans – $3

-As guests arrive, put the pork tenderloin in an oven safe pan and cover with the can of mushroom soup.
+As guests arrive, put the pork tenderloin in an oven-safe pan and cover it with a can of mushroom soup.
 Place in oven and bake at 400 degrees for approximately 30 minutes, or until juices run clear.
 Prepare side dishes by following the instructions on the packaging.
-After pork has cooked, allow to rest for 5 minutes out of the oven, then cut into thick slices, transferring to a serving tray.
+After the pork has cooked, allow it to rest for 5 minutes out of the oven, then cut it into thick slices, transferring to a serving tray.

 Dessert – Chocolate Mint Pudding